New Year's Eve in Iceland

 Finally, there's a variety of tours available for New Year's Eve.
 For example, you can join in on this New Year's Eve Firework Cruise or this New Year's Eve Celebration at Sea, both of which last for 1.5-2 hours around midnight, and then drop you off back in town to join in on the downtown parties.

-Bonfires in Reykjavík on New Year's Eve
+Bonfires in Reykjavik on New Year's Eve

-There are several bonfires to choose from on New Year's Eve in Iceland.
-Within the greater Reykjavík area, there are around 15-17 bonfires, but around 90 bonfires in the whole of Iceland.
+During New Year's Eve, you can visit several bonfires in Reykjavik, but there are many more in the whole of Iceland.
 Most of them start at around 8 or 8:30 PM and are finished by 9:30 or 10 PM, as that's when people go home to watch the annual TV comedy satire show.

 One of the largest ones in Reykjavik, and the most centrally located, is the one by the seaside on Aegissida street in the West part of town.
+It's a 20-minute walk from the Tjornin pond in downtown Reykjavik, but you can also reach it by Straeto bus nr.
+11.

 As everybody is filled with a festive spirit at the turn of the year, people often dress up in fun outfits for New Year's Eve and put on funny hats or fabulous glitter makeup.
 Just make sure to wrap up warm as well!